Bad Breath: The Causes and How to Help Stop It

 Perhaps unsurprisingly, one of the main contributors to bad breath is what you put into your mouth.

 Certain foods may have more of an impact than others, such as onions, garlic, dairy, meat, and fish.
-Refined and processed sugars may also lead to a bout of bad breath, as they provide a food source for the bacteria in your mouth.
+Refined and processed sugars may also leave an impression, as they provide a food source for the bacteria in your mouth.

 Coffee and juice might do it as well because their acidic nature provides the ideal conditions for unwanted bacteria to breed.